tarmeli/fullstackopen-2019.github.io/src/content/osa2/part2b.md

 ![](../images/2/11b.png)

 <!-- **Muistutus edellisestä osasta:** kun muodostat Javascriptissä merkkijonoja muuttujaan perustuen, on tyylikkäin tapa asian hoitamiseen [template string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals): -->
-**Reminder from the previous part:** when you are forming strings that contain values from variables, it is recommended to use a [template string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals):
+**Brief reminder from the previous part:** when you are forming strings that contain values from variables, it is recommended to use a [template string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals):

 ```js
 `${newName} on jo luettelossa`